KarelKubat/gogit/README.md

     - [We need a local tag](#we-need-a-local-tag)
     - [Local tag should be pushed to remote](#local-tag-should-be-pushed-to-remote)
 <!-- /toc -->

-`gogit` is an all-in-one tool to make your Go projects more suitable for Github.
-It's my way of structuring my projects and I hope it'll be useful for you too.

 ## What it does